-Janice Houghton-Wallace says make sure poultry have space and are cared for over the summer holidays
+Janice Houghton-Wallace says make sure poultry have space and are cared for when you’re away on a break

-We are fast approaching the summer holidays, with children off school and the family jetting off for a fortnight of relaxation and fun.
+We are fast approaching the holidays, with children off school and the family jetting off for a break.
 If you keep poultry though there is much to organise before you can think about packing a suitcase and it is essential that any livestock will be cared for properly whilst you are away.
 A pair of bantams will need daily attention just as much as larger groups of fowl.

 Arranging with a responsible person to look after the birds long before they are required is essential, it is no good expecting someone at the last minute to say yes and to know how to care for them properly without previously being shown what to do.
 Whether you pay the poultry minder or bring them back a present from your holiday, showing gratitude for what they have done may very well get you help again in the future.

 In the run up to you going away show the poultry minder everything that needs to be done regarding feeding, replenishing the drinkers and shutting them up in good time at night.
 If the poultry minder has children diplomatically explain that if children help the minder they must not make a lot of noise or run around in the poultry areas as this could traumatise the birds.
 Some people take their dog or dogs everywhere they go but if the minder has a dog it would be best if it was left at home, especially if your birds are not used to seeing dogs around.
 Anything that causes stress whilst the poultry are being looked after by someone other than their keeper is best avoided.